evidence_review

 What NAD+ actually is — and why the nose is a hard delivery problem

 NAD+ (nicotinamide adenine dinucleotide) is a large, charged coenzyme central to cellular energy metabolism and DNA repair, whose tissue levels tend to fall with age — the entire rationale for trying to "restore" it 1.
 That same chemistry is exactly what makes any membrane it's meant to cross — gut, skin, or nasal lining — a genuine obstacle.
 NAD+ is water-soluble, unstable, and too big and polar to slip across a biological barrier efficiently as an intact molecule.
+(The same size-and-charge problem is even starker for the skin barrier, which is why we're equally skeptical of transdermal NAD+ patches.)

 The nasal route does not magically erase that problem.
 Intranasal delivery is a real, actively researched field, but reviews of it are clear that it works best for small, lipophilic (fat-loving) molecules; large, water-soluble biomacromolecules cross the nasal lining poorly and usually need penetration enhancers, special formulations, or enzyme-inhibiting tricks to get meaningful uptake 9.
 Even intranasal peptides — a class engineered and studied specifically for nose-to-brain delivery — face low bioavailability and rapid clearance as the central challenges of the approach 10.
 NAD+ is larger and more charged than many of those peptides.
 Nothing about its chemistry makes it a good nasal candidate; if anything, it's a hard one.